-This one-week intensive course is a broad introduction to the business side of fashion through key topics such as retail, branding, buying and merchandising, and PR.
+This five-day intensive course is a broad introduction to the business side of fashion through key topics such as retail, branding, buying and merchandising, and PR.
 The key characteristics of the fashion industry – and the unique way fashion is marketed – will be considered, with reference to both “bricks and mortar” and digital consumer experiences.

-The programme includes lectures, seminars, problem-solving workshops and case studies covering the following topics:
+The programme includes lectures, seminars, problem-solving workshops, and case studies covering the following topics:

 - The fashion cycle, retail & distribution

-- Fashion branding
+- Fashion Branding

 - Digital and social media marketing